RUB-NDS/AKE-Cryptoverif-Tutorial/Tutorial_mdbook/src/challenges.md

 > For this task you need to **rewrite the defintion** of _full\_enc_ to match Enc-and-Mac instead of Enc-then-Mac.
 </details>

-> **Solution**:
-> 1. rewritten definition of Enc-and-Mac (should be super easy that students understand themselves)
-> 2. explanation what the problem is (cannot merge branches in Game 7)

 <details>
   <summary><b>Show solution</b></summary>